AdobeDocs/analytics-platform.en/help/content-analytics/content-analytics.md

 >[!NOTE]
 >
->Content Analytics leverages AI/ML.
-The results (for the featurization of experiences and assets) may be inaccurate.
+>Content Analytics leverages AI/ML services which may produce inaccurate or misleading results.
+As a result, please use your judgment to review and validate AI/ML generated outputs.
 >